hackle/blog-rust/raw/go-lang-error-handling.md

 }
 ```

+Why is this so controversial?
+Because it is something in between paradigms, you may deem it pragmatic or ugly, depending on your view.
+This also touches on a pretty edgy area that I believe the mainstream needs significant improvement on; although Go's convention is not the best, it's definitely changing things for the better.

 ## Exceptions are awful

-Why is this so controversial?
-Because it is something in between paradigms, and it's pragmatic or ugly depending on your view.

 As the time of writing, the most popular error handling approach in the mainstream is exception-based, something like `try/catch/finally` that many people will find comforting.